Traffic Violations Options

 Option 4.
 Attend traffic school and pay an additional fee.

-Jackson County Justice Court offers a traffic school program.
-This is a good option if you are concerned about your driving record.
+If you are cited for multiple violations only a single violation is eligible for traffic school diversion.
 There is an additional fee involved, but the violation will be removed from your record upon completion of the program.
-To qualify for the program you must meet the following criteria.
+To qualify for the program, you must meet the following criteria.

 - You have been cited for a single moving violation.
 If your citation indicated that an injury accident was involved, you will not qualify for the program.